EVERSE-ResearchSoftware/RSQKit/pages/rs_quality.md

 influence research software excellence, such as assessing the software's FAIRness, the Open Source nature of projects and their sustainability.

-## Research Software Quality Dimensions
+## Quality Dimensions & Indicators

 EVERSE project is working to formally define a number of [research software quality dimensions](https://everse.software/indicators/website/dimensions.html) along with a [formal schema](https://github.com/EVERSE-ResearchSoftware/schemas/tree/main) to be used in machine readable metadata